Occassional Cocktails may earn compensation from purchases made after clicking links on this page. Learn more Here.

 That isn’t as confusing as it sounds, we promise.
 Basically, in order to layer a shot the heavier liquids must be at the bottom and the lighter liquids on top.
 If you try it the other way around, the heavier liquid will just sink to the bottom and mix with the other ingredients (which is not always a bad thing, take a Tequila, Malibu, Vodka, or Amaretto Sunrise Cocktails for example).

 A good rule of thumb is the more sugar an ingredient has, the heavier it will be.
 So syrups will usually sink while something like a white rum will float.
-The Spruce Eats has a great table with actual density numbers so you can be exact with your layering.

 Equipment